akkeris/database-broker/README.md

 ### 2. Deployment

 You can deploy the image `akkeris/database-broker:lastest` via docker with the environment or config var settings above.
 If you decide you're going to build this manually and run it you'll need see the Building section below.
-This is a 12-factor app and supports

 ### 3. Plans